dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 The syntax for retrieving features is identical to the syntax used for the organisation unit dimension for the analytics resource.
-It is recommended to read up on the analytics api resource before continuing reading this section.
+It is recommended to read up on the analytics api resource before continuing tp read this section.
 You must use the GET request type, and only JSON response format is supported.

 As an example, to retrieve geo features for all organisation units at